SmartsquareGmbH/post-k8s-lb/README.md

 ## :warning: Limitations

 - The action itself do not check for duplicate comments now.
-- Checking the load balancer status is not implemented yet.
 - The action can only handle one load balancer at a time.
+- The action do not wait for an ip address to be assigned.

 ## :books: Resources